jlegewie/zotfile/readme.md

 - **Improved extraction of annotation**

-    This version includes two improvements for the extraction of annotations.
+    This version includes three improvements for the extraction of annotations.
 First, the extraction is now based on the most recent pdf.js version ([here](https://github.com/jlegewie/pdf.js/tree/extract-v3) is my fork with the modified version of [pdf.js](https://github.com/mozilla/pdf.js) used in zotfile).
 With this update, zotfile should work with more pdfs.
-Second, the extraction is now about 40-60% faster (depending on the pdf) thanks to some improvements in my extraction code.
+Second, the extraction is now about 40-60% faster (depending on the pdf) thanks to some improvements in the extraction code.
+Third, the extraction now runs in the background so that Zotero is not blocked while annotations are extracted.

+- Improved information windows
 - New wildcards for editors (`%d`, `%D`, `%L`, `%l`)
 - Fix bug with unnecessary suffix after multiple renames of same file